syseleven/terraform-provider-metakube-bundle/README.md

 * when you finshed with your cluster you can clean up with terraform destroy (beware this will delete all of your resources)

 If you would like to build the provider yourself.
-Or have a look at the code here is the source code repo:
+Or have a look at the code here is the source code repository:

 https://gitlab.com/furkhat/terraform-provider-metakube